MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 Get-CsOnlineUser -Filter {LineURI -eq "tel:+1234,ext:"}
 Get-CsOnlineUser -Filter {LineURI -eq "1234"}
 ```
-Examples above returns information for user accounts that have been assigned a designated phone number.
+Example 5 returns information for user accounts that have been assigned a designated phone number.

 ## PARAMETERS